 Having trouble implementing Google Analytics on your website?
 Reach out to our Account Services team about how GTMA can assist.

 Your next steps should be to configure your account, properties, and views to determine who gets access to your data and what data is made available.

 Grant permissions to make configuration changes and to interact with data.
 Learn more about user management.

-Link your Google Ads and Analytics accounts so you can share data between them and develop a more comprehensive understanding of how your marketing efforts drive user behavior on your sites or apps.
+Link your Google Ads (formerly Google Adwords) and digital analytics accounts so you can share data between them and develop a more comprehensive understanding of how your marketing campaigns’ efforts drive user behavior on your sites or apps.
 Learn more about linking your accounts.

-Set up goals to identify the actions you want users to take on your site or app, and give a monetary value to those actions.
+Set up goals to identify the actions you want users to take on your site or app (called goal conversions), and give a monetary value to those goal completions.
 Learn more about setting up goals.